HazyResearch/fonduer-tutorials/README.md

 extracting images for specific transistors from their datasheets.
 This demonstrates how `Fonduer` can be used for image data in additional to text.

-### Paleo Tutorial

-In this tutorial, we will build a Fonduer application to tackle the task of extracting formation measurements from paleontological publications.

 ## Dependencies

 We use a few applications that you'll need to install and be sure are on your